javapapo/papo-public/README.md

 papo-public
 ===========

-Code,settings to share
+Files :

-* papocasks.sh : shell script installing brew/cask and a selection of my fav apps and tools, download, chmod it and execute.
+* papocasks.sh : shell script installing brew/cask and a selection of my fav apps and tools when I set up a new mac
+* bash_profile.sh : a set of alias and stuff that I use - in my day to day work with bash